 Have you noticed that none of the above will increase the weight of your EDC by even one ounce? 🙂 All you need is a smartphone with a comfortable 32 GB of storage space.

-I almost forgot… Your cell phone has many other uses besides the ones it was meant for.
+By the way, did you know that your cell phone has many other uses besides the ones it was meant for.
 For example, you can use it to start fire (you need the battery and some kindling), as a signaling mirror, use the flashlight function, you can even use the circuit board to cut stuff.

 That item is water.
 It’s hard carrying with you at all times, as it’s really heavy.
 I’m not trying to say it’s is not important, far from it, but you should keep your bottle inside your get home bag.